SsamRroberts/termsheet-extractor/README.md

 # Termsheet extractor

-This is a termsheet extractor demo using LLM tool-use to pull product data from varyingly formatted financial termsheet PDFs into a standardised PostgreSQL database.
+This is a termsheet extractor demo using LLM tool-use to pull product data from variously formatted financial termsheet PDFs into a standardised PostgreSQL database.

 The LLM is equipped with tools to search & read the document, and is guided through a multi-phase extraction protocol.
 The agent locates fields (ISIN, dates, underlyings, barrier levels, event schedules) by querying the document directly, grounding every extracted value in the source text.